-John K. Villa is a partner at Williams & Connolly LLP and long-time member of the firm’s Executive Committee.
-John is Co-Chair of the firm’s Financial Services and Banking Practice Group and Legal Malpractice and Ethics Practice Group.
+John K. Villa is a partner at Williams & Connolly LLP who served on the firm’s Executive Committee from 2002 through 2017.
+John is Co-Chair of the firm’s Financial Services and Banking Practice Group.
 He focuses on corporate, securities and financial services-related litigation (both civil and criminal) and legal malpractice defense.

 The Financial Times writes, “John Villa, of Williams & Connolly in Washington, has a reputation for being the lawyer that law firms turn to when in a spot of bother.”
 The American Lawyer has called him “perhaps the premier [legal] malpractice defense lawyer in the nation.”
 The Washington Post reports “John Villa of . . .
 Williams & Connolly [is] the lawyer and firm that lawyers and law firms turn to when they’re in trouble,” and describes him as “a litigator who has gained national prominence with a somewhat rare specialty: defending top-flight law firms in trouble.”
 John was named to The National Law Journal's list of "100 Most Influential Lawyers in America" as "the first lawyer that other attorneys and law firms turn to when caught up in the S&L and banking scandals."
 In its 2014 list of "6 Firms to Have on Speed Dial if Malpractice Trouble Hits," Law360 puts Williams & Connolly and John Villa first.
 He has represented a substantial number of the largest law firms in the United States, but does not disclose his clients.

 John was listed as one of the top 100 trial lawyers in America by Benchmark Litigation.
 He has argued before every federal court of appeals and the highest courts of three states and appeared in the federal or state courts of more than twenty states.